Eightfingers/writing_code/README.md

 6. **Top-level components should be loosely coupled.**
     - Minimize the amount of code in one module that interacts with code in another module.
     - Try to limit the number of entry points from one component to another.
-    - Make use of patterns like Abstract Factory to manage dependencies effectively.
+    - Make use of patterns like Abstract Factory to manage dependencies effectively between client and implementation code (Recommended by the book).
     - Refactor "Manager" classes or high-traffic service calls to reduce complexity.

 7. **Balance architecture components.**